mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

   ...

 - **-M**
     Methodology to be used.
-FISHER is used by default (even without specifying -M).
+FET is used by default (even without specifying -M).

-  **FISHER**
+  **FET**
     This implements Fisher's Exact Test (hypergeometric distribution) to determine a p-value for each pathway, based on the proportion of pathway member observed in list of hits (conditionally essential gene by resampling, padj<0.05) compared to the background proportion in the overall genome, and p-values are adjusted post-hoc by the Benjamini-Hochberg procedure to limit the FDR to 5%.

     In the output file, an "enrichment score" is reported, which is the ratio of the observed number of pathway members among the hits to the expected number.
 Pseudocounts of 2 are included in the calculation to reduce the bias toward small pathways with only a few genes; this can be adjusted with the -PC flag (below).

-    FISHER can be used with GO terms.
+    FET can be used with GO terms.

   **GSEA**
     Gene Set Enrichment Analysis.
 GSEA assess the significance of a pathway by looking at how the members fall in the ranking of all genes.
 The genes are first ranked by significance from resampling.
 Specifically, they are sorted by signed-log-p-value, SLPV=sign(LFC)*(log(pval)), which puts them in order so that the most significant genes with negative LFC are at the top, the most significant with positive LFC are at the bottom, and insignificant genes fall in the middle.
 Roughly, GSEA computes the mean rank of pathway members, and evaluates significance based on a simulated a null distribution.  p-values are again adjusted at the end by BH.